Filtering๐Ÿ”—

-In this section, we'll cover the everything necessary for adding filtering for your QueryTypes.
+In this section, we'll cover the everything necessary for filtering results returned by your QueryTypes.

 A FilterSet is a collection of Filter objects that can be applied to a QueryType.
 In GraphQL, they represent an InputObjectType, which when added to a QueryType creates an input argument for filtering the results of a QueryType.